simonmclean/triptych.nvim/README.md

 ## TODO
 - Fix plugin not autoloading
-- Close tryptic when middle window is un-focused
 - Organise the contents of init.lua into a separate module
 - Aesthetics
     - File icons